 Antidiuretic hormone (ADH) is produced by an area of the brain called the hypothalamus.
-The hormone is stored in and released by the pituitary gland.
+This hormone is stored in and released by the pituitary gland.
 ADH controls how your body releases and conserves water.

 Treatment usually begins with limiting fluid intake to prevent further buildup.
 Additional treatment will depend on the cause.

 Another name for the syndrome is “ectopic ADH secretion.”

 A variety of conditions can trigger abnormal ADH production, including: